-The Northwestern Rural Development Project (NRDP) aimed to improve access to services in four of the most isolated, impoverished, and war-affected Northwestern provinces by rehabilitating public infrastructure, strengthening the capacity of communities and institutions to plan and manage public infrastructure investments, and enhancing livelihood opportunities.
-In 2001, the Asian Development Bank (ADB) approved a loan for $27.2 million to help the Government reduce poverty in Northwestern Cambodia.
+The Northwestern Rural Development Project (NRDP) aimed to improve access to services in four of the most isolated, impoverished, and war-affected northwestern provinces by rehabilitating public infrastructure, strengthening the capacity of communities and institutions to plan and manage public infrastructure investments, and enhancing livelihood opportunities.
+In 2001, ADB approved a loan for $27.2 million to help the government reduce poverty in Northwestern Cambodia.

 A comprehensive gender analysis conducted during loan design revealed the changing nature of women’s roles due to the loss and disability of men resulting from nearly three decades of conflict and the migration of men to seek work outside of their communities.
 In view of a reduced male labor force, women now comprised 51.4% of the working age population and were the primary income earners in many households, undertaking activities and assuming roles traditionally held by men.
 Yet, women who sought wage labour were often paid less than men, were overburdened by multiple responsibilities, and had a weak role in community decisionmaking.